The gist: People who don't have celiac disease who say they’re “gluten sensitive” may have a certain inflammatory protein to blame.

 More research is needed but a trial testing whether it’s possible to temporarily shut down zonulin production will soon be underway, NPR reports.
 That, in turn, may lead to a medication to help both celiac disease sufferers and those who are gluten-sensitive to manage their symptoms.

-Until then, if you suffer any of those afformentioned signs, it wouldn’t hurt to go on a temporary gluten-free trial.
 “If you are having unexplained gastrointestinal symptoms or suspect intolerance to gluten you may consider a 2-6-week elimination trial,” says Katherine Zeratsky, R.D., a registered dietitian at the Mayo Clinic.

-Want to test drive a gluten-free diet?
+Want to test-drive a gluten-free diet?
 Bear in mind these tips from Zeratsky:

-1. Read labels: Gluten lurks in some surprising foods like salad dressing and ketchup.
+- Read labels: Gluten lurks in some surprising foods like salad dressing and ketchup.

-3. Know that “gluten-free” does not mean “healthy.”
-There are many foods that are gluten-free that are highly processed and no healthier than any other highly-processed foods.
+- Know that “gluten-free” does not mean “healthy”: There are many gluten-free foods that are highly processed and no healthier than any other highly processed foods.

-Disclaimer: Always talk to your doctor or an RD if you're unsure whether any diet change—even a temporary one—is right for you.
+Disclaimer: Always talk to your doctor or an R.D. if you're unsure whether any diet change—even a temporary one—is right for you.